 One of the main outcomes of the study is the confirmation it has provided that teaching learning aids were impacting on the learning environment.
-These findings correspond with the findings of Kimuyu, P., Wagacha M., and Okwach, O. (2004) that the learning environment had dramatically changed on introduction of free primary education.

 Another finding has been to the effect that other factors like socio-economic factors were contributing to the learning environment in general.
 One of these factors adversely affecting school attendance of children is poverty.
 Poverty may be due to low wages, unemployment, large family or the loss of family breadwinner.
 There are many ways in which extreme poverty might be expected to exert an influence on school attendance.